-- (1) Where a premises licence authorises the supply of alcohol, the licence must include the following conditions. - (2) The first condition is that no supply of alcohol may be made under the premises licence- - (a) at a time when there is no designated premises supervisor in respect of the premises licence, or - (b) at a time when the designated premises supervisor does not hold a personal licence or his personal licence is suspended. - (3) The second condition is that every supply of alcohol under the premises licence must be made or authorised by a person who holds a personal licence.
+- 1. No supply of alcohol may be made under the premises licence- - (a) at a time when there is no designated premises supervisor in respect of the premises licence, or - (b) at a time when the designated premises supervisor does not hold a personal licence or his personal licence is suspended. - 2.
+Every supply of alcohol under the premises licence must be made or authorised by a person who holds a personal licence.